Developed by Vladislav Staroselskiy

 Principal Investigator: Carol LaSasso, Ph.D – Professor, Audiology and Speech-Language Pathology Department and Ph.D Program Director, Gallaudet University; Daniel Koo, Ph.D. – Post-doctoral Research Fellow, Center for the Study of Learning, Georgetown University

+This study is closed.
 In this project, behavioral and fMRI measures are used to explore the neurobiological basis of phonological processing and reading in deaf and hearing adults.
 A group of deaf adults who use Cued Speech (a manual communication system that contains the phonological information of English, which should result in better access to the phonological code of language) will be compared to hearing adults.
 The results of this study could potentially provide information leading to the development of more effective language instruction and intervention programs for both hearing and deaf individuals with reading disabilities.

 Security and Intelligence Studies